onotelli/justniffer/docs/MAN.md

 ### %response.timestamp([format])
 elapsed time for the whole response the "not applicable" string is replaced in case the keyword value cannot be applicable. if not provided the -n value or the default value "-" is used

-### %dest.ip
-is replaced by the destination IP address

-### %dest.port
-is replaced by the destination TCP port

-### %source.ip
-is replaced by the source IP address

-### %source.port
-is replaced by the source TCP port

 ### %request
 is replaced by the the whole request ( (it is multiline and may contain unprintable characters)